-India is one of the largest country in the world and second most populated country in the world after china.
+India is one of the largest countries in the world and second most populated country in the world after China.
 To support increasing demand for raw material and finished good, it requires a well-developed transportation system.
-Every year nearly 8 billion people travel across India via railways and railways contribute in transporting 1050.18 million tons of freight every year but railways alone is not capable of handling demand of 1.2 billion people.
+Every year nearly 8 billion people travel across India via railways and railways contribute in transporting 1050.18 million tons of freight every year but railways alone is not capable of handling the demand of 1.2 billion people.
 As the economy boomed it become important to concentrate on road infrastructure as well and Indian government initiated the construction of Golden Quadrilateral.
-It was one of the many ambitious projects that India started in 21st century.
+It was one of the many ambitious projects that India started in the 21st century.
 Here are some key facts about The Golden Quadrilateral (G.Q).

 1: Golden Quadrilateral is the largest highway project completed in India.
 It is also the fifth longest highway project in the world.
 The project was launched by NDA Government led by then Prime Minister Atal Bihari Vajpayee in 2001.
 Shri Atal Bihari Vajpayee once said, “Our roads don’t have a few potholes.
 Our potholes have a few roads.”

 2: Planning for the Golden Quadrilateral project was completed in 1999.
 The project included construction of new express highways and extension of existing roads from four to six lanes.
 The project was officially started in 2001.

 4: The work on Golden Quadrilateral was completed under National Highways Development Project (N.H.D.P) and this project was managed by National Highways Authority of India (N.H.A.I) formed in 1988.